HailsonJunior/kubernetes-ansible/README.md

 ------------
 Requires a machine with [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed.

 If you want to create it in AWS this repository contains [Terraform](https://www.terraform.io/) files that automates the creation of instances, so you will need to install Terraform.
-You can install Terraform using the [documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) or with [TFSwitch](https://tfswitch.warrensbox.com/Install/) for a better management of Teraform versions.
+You can install Terraform using the [documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) or with [TFSwitch](https://tfswitch.warrensbox.com/Install/) for a better management of Terraform versions.

 How to Use - Highly Available Cluster With HAProxy
 ------------